This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 59. Vegetarian Chili With Butternut Squash

 Butternut squash gives some heft to this vegetarian chili, while chipotle peppers, chili powder and cumin add a spicy, smoky taste.
 Don’t be surprised if there aren’t any leftovers!

 This meatless main dish is perfect for sneaking in extra veggies among picky eaters.
 It tastes so good that the kids will never guess that it’s hiding broccoli, zucchini and mushrooms!

 Photo: Vegetable Parmesan Quinoa in the Slow Cooker / Cupcakes and Kale Chips

 61. Vegetarian Stuffed Bell Peppers

 Stuffed peppers make eating your vegetables fun!
 Plus, it’s super easy.
 Fill them with brown rice or quinoa to keep them filling and healthy.

 This isn’t your grandmother’s cabbage!
-These cabbage pockets are loaded with ground portobellos, shallots, rice (make it brown), breadcrumbs (use sprouted or make your own!) and seasonings.
+These cabbage pockets are loaded with ground portobellos, onion, rice (make it brown) and seasonings.
 The ‘shrooms add a meaty texture — try fooling the meat eaters!

 Cook artichokes in the crock pot easily.
 With olive oil and lemon juice (to prevent browning) drizzled over them and garlic added in, you’ll have a tasty side with little effort.